Emma Slater

-Emma Slater (born December 25, 1988) is an English-American professional dancer and choreographer.
-She is best known for her appearances on Dancing with the Stars.
+Emma Louise Slater (born 25 December 1988) is a British and American professional dancer and choreographer best known for her appearances on the reality competition program Dancing with the Stars.

-Personal life
+Early life

-Emma Slater was raised in Tamworth, Staffordshire, England, where she joined local stage schools by taking part in numerous productions at an early age.
-She has a twin sister, Kelly, a costume designer and stylist on Dancing with the Stars.
-At the age of 10, Slater started her training in ballroom and Latin American dance.
+Emma Louise Slater was born on Christmas Day 1988 in Sutton Coldfield, Birmingham, England.
+She has a twin sister, Kelly, who is a costume designer and stylist.
+Slater was raised in Tamworth, Staffordshire, and began taking dance classes at an early age.
+At age 10, Slater started her training in ballroom and Latin dance.
 In the early years of competing, she won a number competitions in England.

 At 15, she appeared in a George Michael music video "Round Here" produced by Bikini Films on location in London.
-Later that year, Slater took part in the fitness video "Latinasize" again filmed at the Pinewood Studios in London England.
+Later that year, Slater took part in the fitness video "Latinasize" again filmed at the Pinewood Studios in London.

+Personal life

 She dated fellow Dancing with the Stars member Sasha Farber from 2011 to 2014.
 In December 2015, Farber made a post on his Instagram account confirming that he and Slater were back together.
-On 4 October 2016, Farber proposed to Slater during a broadcast of Dancing with the Stars.
-Slater married Farber on 25 March 2018, with fellow Dancing with the Stars pros Lindsay Arnold, Witney Carson, and Jenna Johnson serving as bridesmaids, and Derek Hough serving as one of Farber's groomsmen.
-She became an American citizen in December 2020.
-On April 2022, her and Farber separated and on February 2023, Slater filed for divorce.
+He proposed to Slater during a broadcast of Dancing with the Stars on 4 October 2016.
+They married on 25 March 2018, with fellow Dancing with the Stars pros Lindsay Arnold, Witney Carson and Jenna Johnson serving as bridesmaids, and Derek Hough serving as one of Farber's groomsmen.
+Slater became an American citizen in December 2020.
+The couple separated in April 2022.
+Slater filed for divorce in February 2023.
+She is now in a relationship with fellow Dancing with the Stars pro Alan Bersten.